notwa/crap/README.md

 ## build notes

-`make` it. optional `bench` benchmarking target, doesn't build on Windows.
+`make` it. optional `benchmark` target which doesn't build on Windows.

 if you're using gcc, try `CFLAGS='-O3 -ffast-math'`.
 `-march=native` actually seems to degrade performance slightly, but YMMV.